josephmargaryan/Biomedical-Image-Segmentation/README.md

 ## Biomedical Image Segmentation Repository

 Welcome to the Biomedical Image Segmentation Repository!
 This repository contains all the necessary modules, classes, and functions to instantiate a project in image segmentation quickly.
-Whether you're a researcher, developer, or practitioner in the field of medical imaging, this repository provides essential tools for your segmentation tasks.
+Whether you're a researcher, developer, or practitioner in medical imaging, this repository provides essential tools for your segmentation tasks.

 ### Features